By Maria Saporta

 The plans for the redevelopment became public in December when the Invest Atlanta board approved a memo-of-understanding to sell a 1.47 acre strip of land along the BeltLine to a joint venture of Jim Kegley and Jeff Fuqua for $2.5 million.

-The plans presented at the meeting showed an 11-story hotel with 150 rooms, 351 residential units with 30 percent of them affordable, a 20,000-square-foot grocery story, additional retail and restaurant space as well as 745 parking spaces.
+The plans presented at the meeting showed an 11-story hotel with 150 rooms, 351 residential units with 30 percent of them affordable, a 20,000-square-foot grocery store, additional retail and restaurant space as well as 745 parking spaces.

 The sale is conditional on the developer getting the property rezoned from single-family to allow for a higher density development.